 - Traveling around and especially in the city of Shanghai itself.
 Shanghai has about four times the inhabitants of my whole country!
 The city is huge and has a lot of awesome places to visit.

-- One of our teachers partnered us with her “Foreign English” class, so everybody who wanted got matched with a local buddy.
-By having Chinese buddy, I could, once again, really feel differences in culture, but also always had somebody who can explain why something is like it is.
+- One of our teachers partnered us with her “Foreign English” class, so everybody who wanted to be got matched with a local buddy.
+By having a Chinese buddy, I could, once again, really feel differences in culture, but also always had somebody who can explain why something is like it is.

 - So many nice and helpful people were everywhere.